 - 2-15oz cans diced fire-roasted tomatoes

-- Drain and press tofu (I used my EZ Tofu Press) for at least thirty minutes or overnight,
+- Drain and press tofu for at least 20 minutes.

 - Heat olive oil in a medium pot/Dutch oven over medium heat.
-Add onion and garlic and saute for 5 minutes.
-Add mushrooms and peppers and saute for another 5 minutes.e
+Add onion and garlic and sauté for 5 minutes.
+Add mushrooms and peppers and sauté for another 5 minutes.e

 - Add beans and tomatoes, stirring to combine.
 Bring mixture to a boil and then reduce heat to low and simmer (covered) for about an hour, or until flavors have melded together.